wbuchwalter/on-demand-training-cntk/doc/vsts.md

 ### Provision and Train

 In this step we want to create a new resource group based on our ARM template and captured VM image.
 The ARM template contains a custom extension which will call our [extension.sh script](https://github.com/wbuchwalter/on-demand-training-cntk/blob/master/env/extension.sh).
-This script will install some dependencies, build a docker image, train our model, and upload the result to azure blob storage.
+This script will clone the repo, install some dependencies, build a docker image, train our model, and upload the result to azure blob storage.
+You need to modify the script by changing the `git clone` command to use your repo's url.
+The repo url could also be passed as an ARM parameter instead.
 Create a new step *Azure Resource Group Deployment*.
 Set `Training-$(Build.BuildId)` as resrouce group name, this will allow to have multiple training in parallel.
 Choose a location with access to N-Series (South Central US for example).
 The template should be `env/template.json`, and override the template parameters with `-buildId $(Build.BuildId)`.